donneger/pands-project2021/README.md

 This project is in fulfillment of the course requirements for GMIT Programming and Scripting 2021, a module of the HDip in Data Analytics.

 The objectives of the project are as follows:
 Provide an overview of the Fishers Iris Dataset in the context of its significance to statistical analysis, particularly for statistical classification and machine learning.
 Using Python and associated libraries write a program to generate a complete analysis of the data set in both tabular and graphical forms.

-Based on the results of the analysis make observations of the significance of the results.

-Output the results to a project analysis document and make all project related documents available on my GitHub repository, https://github.com/donneger/pands-project2021.git.
+Based on the results of the analysis make observations of the significance of the results. utput the results to a project analysis document and make all project related documents available on my GitHub repository, https://github.com/donneger/pands-project2021.git.